privet-kitty/ec2-computing/README.md

 ### Use

-- The public IP and DNS of the proxy server are displayed after deploy.
+- The public IP and DNS of the instance are displayed after deploy.
 - SSH login command will be like `ssh -i computing_key ubuntu@<public IP>`.
 - Logs on start-up are stored at `/var/log/cloud-init-output.log` in the instance.
+  - Please be aware that currently the completion of User data scripts isn't monitored by terraform.
+You can check this log file to see that.

 ### Destroy